yanntm/JITTAC/README.md

 https://www.youtube.com/watch?v=z4sjLsZ4Xss

-You should also activate the views : "Window->Show View->Other->Architectural Views" and select both "Architectural relations" and the "Raltion Summary view".
+You should also activate the views : "Window->Show View->Other->Architectural Views" and select both "Architectural relations" and the "Relation Summary view".

 EPL license